 DDG is undertaking a series of urgent humanitarian interventions to reduce the risk of mine and ERW related accidents amongst the conflict-affected population as outlined below:

 DDG is currently running a widespread MRE campaign aimed at reaching those most at risk, living close to the line of conflict in the east of the country.
 Mine awareness and safety messages are spread via a multi-channel approach using mass media (social media / online, TV, print, radio) as well as direct sessions, training of trainers (primarily for school teachers in affected areas), as well as the use of ‘Peer to Peer’ methodology, specifically targeting teenagers.

-DDG has also just begun Non-Technical Survey operations in six regions, in order to assess the presence, nature, and extent of contamination from mines and ERW in conflict-affected communities in these areas.
-The information gathered by the teams will be used to analyze and plan where follow-on clearance interventions need to be prioritized.
+Since 2016, DDG began to conduct non-technical survey in order to assess the presence, nature, and extent of contamination from mines and ERW in conflict-affected communities in these areas.
+The information gathered is passed to the authorities and directly helps to inform the prioritisation process for annual clearance plans in Ukraine.

-DDG Ukraine currently runs operations out of offices in Severodonetsk and Mariupol, and has their head office in Kiev.
+DDG Ukraine currently runs operations out of offices in Severodonetsk, Slovyansk and Mariupol, and has their head office in Kiev

 Further information on DRC’s activities in Ukraine can be found here: http://drc.ngo/relief-work/where-we-work/ukraine